godotengine/godot-website/collections/_article/why-isnt-godot-ecs-based-game-engine.md

 This design became common in game engines and libraries in the early 2010s.
 The main appeal (besides architecture) is the fact that component data can be placed in contiguous memory, improving cache access.
 This is a common form of [data-oriented](https://en.wikipedia.org/wiki/Data-oriented_design) optimization.

-Architecturally wise, ECS aims to replace [inheritance](https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming)), by favouring composition, similar to how *interfaces* or *multiple inheritance* works in <abbr title="Object-Oriented Programming">OOP</abbr>.
+Architecturally wise, ECS aims to replace [inheritance](https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming)), by favoring composition, similar to how *interfaces* or *multiple inheritance* works in <abbr title="Object-Oriented Programming">OOP</abbr>.
 The key advantage in ECS is that components are *dynamic* (can be added or removed in run-time).

 ## Why does Godot not use ECS?